Trafficking Risk in Sub-Saharan African Supply Chains

 Child Labor

-The law sets the minimum age for employment at 15, except for “children who are employed part time in light work prescribed by law without harm to their health, morals, or education.”
-There is no minimum age for hazardous work, although the law does provide a list of hazardous jobs in which children under 15 may not participate.
-The U.S. Department of State has reported that the government has generally enforced these laws.[17]
+The law sets the minimum age for employment at 15 and permits children as young as 12 to be engaged in “light work,” which means part-time work or work with limited hours.[26]
+There is no defined minimum age for hazardous work, although the law does provide a list of hazardous jobs in which children under 15 may not participate and a list of occupations that cannot employ children under the age of 18.
+The U.S. Department of State has reported that the government has generally enforced these laws.[27]

 Civil Society Organizations